Caregiving for Individuals with Dementia: Tips for Support and Well-being

 Considering these factors, you will be better equipped to find the right person for this essential responsibility.

-Once an appropriate candidate has been identified, discuss the importance of long-term care together to prepare for future challenges.
+Once an appropriate candidate has been identified, discuss the importance of long-term care planning together to prepare for future challenges.

 Long-Term Care Planning